smunchi/angularjs-cookies/README.md

 # angularjs-cookies

-Usages of angular cookie and cookie based bookmark
+Usages of angularjs cookie for bookmark